Experienced Bankruptcy Attorneys in Greensboro, NC

 How does filing for Chapter 7 bankruptcy work in Greensboro?

-When you consult with a Chapter 7 bankruptcy lawyer on our team, they’ll walk you through a series of steps designed to get you the debt relief you need as quickly and effectively as possible.
+When you consult with a Chapter 7 bankruptcy lawyer on our team, they’ll walk you through a series of steps designed to get you the debt relief you need as quickly and effectively as possible from your bankruptcy petition.

 Typically, the Greensboro timeline for a Chapter 7 bankruptcy filing is around one hundred and twenty days, from start to finish.
 With an experienced bankruptcy attorney on your side, however, that time can occasionally be shortened.

-The process for filing for Chapter 7 bankruptcy and any other form of bankruptcy in Greensboro, NC will always include taking a credit counseling course before bankruptcy proceedings begin.
+The process for filing for Chapter 7 bankruptcy in Greensboro, NC will always include taking the Means test and completing a credit counseling course before bankruptcy proceedings begin.
 This course can be taken online, in person, or even over the phone, in some instances.
 It’s important to try to finish the course as accurately and quickly as possible, so as not to delay the beginning of proceedings.

 After the credit counseling course has been completed, your Chapter 7 bankruptcy lawyer will file the appropriate paperwork for your case.
 Once complete, you’ll attend a “341 meeting” where a court trustee assigned to your case will ask you some basic questions about your financial situation.
 Creditors will have the option to attend the meeting and ask you questions as well - but the likelihood of that happening is pretty slim.

 Following your 341 meeting, you’ll attend another financial management course, go through the motions process, and, in most cases, receive either a discharge or distribution of your non-exempt assets to creditors soon after (depending on the court’s ruling on your petition).
-In Greensboro, “non-exempt assets” refers to assets that are not covered by your bankruptcy status.
-Once your case has closed, your Chapter 7 bankruptcy lawyer will walk you through next steps and provide you with the resources you need to start fresh, rebuild your credit, and pursue life without the weight of debt on your back!
+In Greensboro, “non-exempt assets” refers to assets that are not covered by your bankruptcy status, such as a student loan.
+Once your case has closed, your Chapter 7 bankruptcy lawyer will walk you through next steps and provide you with the resources you need to start fresh, rebuild your credit, and pursue life without the weight of credit card debt and other loans on your back!

 Is the bankruptcy process for Chapter 13 bankruptcy different?